code-kern-ai/bricks/classifiers/python_functions/spelling_check/README.md

 This module checks for spelling errors in a given string.
+The function return the number of words that contain spelling mistakes.
+For example, `"The wether is good toda.
+I might go for cyclng."` would return `3` as the output.